Last updated on September 18th, 2023

 If possible, spend 5-7 days.
 I promise you won’t be bored (and you’ll always wish you had more time).

 However, if your time is limited, you can also visit for 2-3 days and still have a wonderful time.
 Our family often heads up for a 2-3 day break and we all come home feeling happy and refreshed!
+If you decide to visit for a few days, I recommend staying in one place (hotel, apartment, B&B, etc).

 Best Things to Do With Kids in the Dolomites